ourworldventures/ourworld_books_OLD/content/feasibility_study/use_cases/health/healthcare_use_case.md

 This process of tokenisation ensures:
 - equitable distribution of value between all citizens
 - concise and immutable management of budget and resources
-- key data insights in terms of:
+- key insights and data trends such as:
-  - as to how healthcare infrastructure and resources are utilised
+  - how healthcare infrastructure and resources are utilised
+  - spend per citizen on healthcare
+  - annual cycles in health related problems
+  - geographical data insights realtive to spending and health trends
-  -
+  - etc